GillesSchneider/neuro-imaging/haxby-registration/README.md

 ## Why do we register Haxby to MNI space?

 Because Haxby is not primarily aligned with MNI 152 space, it is impossible to apply parcellations on the dataset using atlases that are in MNI 152 space (e.g: [Yeo 2011 (3)](#references)).
-This way, registering Haxby to MNI 152 space leads to new ways to analyze the dataset.
+This way, registering Haxby to MNI 152 space leads to new ways to analyze it.

 ## Pipeline